Jocelyn Peterman: Personal life

 She was a competitive softball player, having competed at the 2013 Canada Summer Games.
 She is the daughter of Lowell and Nancy and began curling at age 5.
 Her brother, Joel Peterman, won Gold in curling at the 2007 Canada Winter Games and has won two Canada Summer Games silver medals in baseball.
-She is married to her doubles partner, Brett Gallant.
-She graduated from the University of Calgary in 2015 with a Bachelor's degree in Kinesiology.
-She is currently studying at the Smith School of Business at Queen's University at Kingston.
+She is married to her doubles partner, Brett Gallant, and they have one child.
+She graduated from the University of Calgary in 2015 with a Bachelor's degree in Kinesiology, and she studied at the Smith School of Business at Queen's University at Kingston.
+She is currently self employed.

 She currently lives in Chestermere, Alberta.